-Verizon's free 4G LTE mobile hotspot promo extended through July 6thAlex Wagner - Deputy Managing Editor, News Desk
+Verizon's free 4G LTE mobile hotspot promo extended through July 6thAlex Wagner - Editorial Director of News and Content

 Good news, owners of a Verizon 4G LTE smartphone!
 The free 4G LTE Mobile Hotspot promo that was originally supposed to run through May 15th has been extended once again, giving owners of the HTC ThunderBolt, Samsung DROID Charge, and LG Revolution unlimited 4G LTE hotspot usage all the way until July 6th.
 When that date rolls around, Verizon says that a software update will be issued to remove the free access.
 The full announcement from Big Red is as follows: